Asymptotics of local face distributions and the face distribution of the complete graph: Introduction

 One focus of this paper will be the embeddings of the complete graph $K_n$.
 It was shown by Nordhaus, Stewart and White \cite{nordhaus1971maximum} that there are always embeddings of $K_n$ with $1$ or $2$ faces.
 The minimum genus of $K_n$ is intimately connected with the Ringel-Youngs conjecture on map colouring.
 This conjecture was proven by a string of several papers across the 1950s and 1960s, culminating in the final proof by Ringel and Youngs \cite{ringel1968solution}.
 In our context, their proof gives that there are embeddings of $K_n$ with $\lfloor \tfrac{n(n-1)}{3} \rfloor$ faces for all $n \geq 3$.
-However the distribution of number of faces across all embeddings of $K_n$ is still unknown.
-Even for small values of $n$ it proves very difficult, as $K_n$ has $(n-2)!^n$ embeddings.
-The distribution of number of faces across all embeddings of $K_7$ is calculated in \cite{beyer2016practical} and explicitly given in \cite{gross2018calculating}.
-It is not known for $n \geq 8$, due to the huge amount of embeddings which need to be generated.
-Due to the complexity of the problem, it is perhaps unrealistic to expect a `nice' formula for the number of embeddings of $K_n$ with $f$ faces.
+However, the distribution of the number of faces across all embeddings of $K_n$ is still unknown, and there is no known fast method to compute this distribution in general.
+A straightforward computation is blocked by the large number of embeddings: Even for small values of $n$ it proves to be very difficult, as $K_n$ has $(n-2)!^n$ embeddings.
+The distribution of the number of faces across all embeddings of $K_7$ is calculated in \cite{beyer2016practical} and explicitly given in \cite{gross2018calculating}.
+Due to the complexity of the problem, the distribution is not known for $n \geq 8$, and it is perhaps unrealistic to expect a `nice' formula for the number of embeddings of $K_n$ with $f$ faces.

-Therefore an approach previously used for this problem is a probabilistic one.
-This approach was termed \emph{random topological graph theory} by White \cite{white1994introduction}.
+Therefore, an approach previously used for this problem is a probabilistic one, which was termed \emph{random topological graph theory} by White \cite{white1994introduction}.
 Stahl \cite{stahl1995average} gave an upper bound for the average number of faces across all the embeddings of $K_n$, and this was recently improved in \cite{loth2022randomcomplete}.
 Another approach is to look at the local distribution of faces around a single vertex in the graph, across all of its embeddings.
 This was introduced independently as the local genus polynomial/distribution by Gross et al. \cite{gross2016combinatorial} and by Chen and Reidys \cite{chen2016local}.
 It was noted by F{\'e}ray \cite{feray2015combinatorial} that this local genus polynomial can be studied by using conjugacy class products.
 This fact is used in \cite{loth2021random} to estimate the average number of faces of various graphs.